Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 Diet alone will not eradicate bacteria in the small intestine.
 Dietary changes can, however, support an antimicrobial programme and can help to make you more comfortable by relieving some symptoms.

 The most common diets that are followed are the SIBO specific diet, The FODMAP diet, SCD, Bi-Phasic diet and the Cedar’s Sinai Diet.
-The suitability of one diet for one person and another for someone else be very confusing.

 Consultation